TarasyukV/sneaker-data-exploration/README.md

 - `Performance_Score`
 - `Sneaker_Grade`

-Since the analysis focuses on monthly and quarterly trends, daily-level granularity was considered unnecessary.
+Since the analysis focuses on monthly and quarterly trends, daily-level granularity was removed as unnecessary.

-#### RENAMING & STANDARTIZATION
+#### RENAMING & STANDARDIZATION

 - `Unsold_Inventory` was renamed to `Total unsold` for consistency.
 - `Gender` values were standardized to `M` and `F`.
 - Special characters (apostrophes) were removed from product names to ensure compatibility with PostgreSQL.
 - Revenue columns were formatted for clarity and better visualization in Tableau.

-#### CRATED BUISNESS METRICS
+#### CREATED BUSINESS METRICS

 To enhance business analysis, additional calculated fields were introduced: